 The listed denominator criteria is used to identify the intended patient population.
 The numerator options included in this specification are used to submit the quality actions allowed by the measure.
-The quality-data codes listed do not need to be submitted for registry-based submissions; however, these codes may be submitted for those registries that utilize claims data.
-DENOMINATOR:

-All patients aged 12-20 years with a visit during the measurement period.
-Denominator Criteria (Eligible Cases):

-Patients aged 12-20 years on date of encounter and Patient encounter during the reporting period (CPT): 90791, 90792, 90832, 90834, 90837, 90839, 90845, 92002, 92004, 92012, 92014, 96150, 96151, 96152, 97165, 97166, 97167, 97168,99201, 99202, 99203, 99204, 99205, 99212, 99213, 99214, 99215, 99406, 99407, G0438, G0439 NUMERATOR:
+The quality-data codes listed do not need to be submitted for registry submissions; however, these codes may be submitted for those registries that utilize claims data.
+DENOMINATOR: All patients aged 12-20 years with a visit during the measurement period.
+Denominator Criteria (Eligible Cases): Patients aged 12-20 years on date of encounter AND Patient encounter during the performance period (CPT): 90791, 90792, 90832, 90834, 90837, 90839, 90845, 92002, 92004, 92012, 92014, 96150, 96151, 96152, 97165, 97166, 97167, 97168, 99201, 99202, 99203, 99204, 99205, 99212, 99213, 99214, 99215, 99406, 99407, G0438, G0439 NUMERATOR: Patients who were screened for tobacco use at least once within 18 months (during the measurement period or the six months prior to the measurement period) AND who received tobacco cessation counseling intervention if identified as a tobacco user Definitions: Tobacco Use Status - Any documentation of smoking or tobacco use status, including 'never' or 'non-use'.
+Tobacco User - Any documentation of active or current use of tobacco products, including smoking.
+NUMERATOR NOTE: In the event that a patient is screened for tobacco use and identified as a user but did not receive tobacco cessation counseling report G9460.
+Numerator Options:

+Performance Met: Patient documented as tobacco user AND received tobacco

+cessation intervention (must include at least one of the following: advice given to quit smoking or tobacco use, counseling on the benefits of quitting smoking or tobacco use, assistance with or referral to external smoking or tobacco cessation support programs, or current enrollment in smoking or tobacco use cessation program)

+if identified as a tobacco user (G9458)

 OR

+Performance Met: Currently a tobacco non-user (G9459)

 OR

-Patients who were screened for tobacco use at least once within 18 months (during the measurement period or the six months prior to the measurement period) AND who received tobacco cessation counseling intervention if identified as a tobacco user

-Definitions:
+Performance Not Met: Tobacco assessment OR tobacco cessation intervention not

+performed, reason not given (G9460)

+RATIONALE: